-- 1. If requirements are not met, students will be advised in writing of available remedial procedures and may not enroll in ED courses until preadmission requirements are met.
-Once requirements are met, student may proceed.
+- 1. If requirements are not met, students will be advised in writing of available remedial procedures and may not enroll in ED courses until preadmission requirements are met without approval from the Dean.

-- Unsatisfactory Review by Faculty Committee: The initiation of a personalized Professional Development Plan (PDP) which may include but is not limited to:
+- 2. Unsatisfactory Review by Faculty Committee: The initiation of a personalized Professional Development Plan (PDP) which may include but is not limited to:

 - a.
 Repeating courses

 - b.
 Writing Center assistance

 - c.
-Referral to study skills class (ED 115)
+Referral to Student Success Center

 - d.
 If requirements of plan are not met, student will not be admitted to the TEP.

 - 3. Unsatisfactory Review by Faculty Committee: The initiation of a personalized Professional Development Plan (PDP) which may include but is not limited to:

 - a.
 Repeating courses

 - b.
 Writing Center assistance

-- c.
-Referral to study skills class (ED 115)
+- Referral to Student Success Center

 - d.
 Retake APTT, Praxis II

 - e.
 If requirements of plan are not met, candidate will not proceed to Internship and may be dismissed from the TEP.

 - 4. Unsatisfactory Review by Faculty Committee: The initiation of a personalized Professional Development Plan (PDP) which may include but is not limited to:

 - a.
 Repeating courses

 - b.
 Writing Center assistance

 - c.
-Referral to study skills class (ED 115)
+Referral to Student Success Center

 - d.
 Retake APTT, Praxis II

 - e.
 If requirements of plan are not met, candidate will not proceed to Internship and may be dismissed from the TEP.

 - 5. Unsatisfactory Review by Coop Teachers, and/or university supervisor, and/or exit review committee: The initiation of a personalized Professional Development Plan (PDP) which may include but is not limited to:

 - a.
 Improving professional skills

 - b.
 Extending the internship

 - c.
 Resubmitting the exit portfolio